OXID-eSales/graphql-storefront-module/README.md

 ## Branch Compatibility

-* master branch is compatible `graphql-base` master branch
+* master branch is compatible with OXID eShop compilation master (which uses `graphql-base` master branch)
-* b-6.x branch is compatible with `graphql-base` b-6.x branch
+* b-6.x branch is compatible with OXID eShop compilation b-6.x (which uses `graphql-base` b-6.x branch)

 ### How to use